How Do You Construct An Altitude Of A Triangle

 5. Construct the perpendicular bisector: After creating the arcs, place the compass point on one of the intersection points and draw another arc that extends towards the opposite side of the base.
 Repeat this process with the compass point on the other intersection point, ensuring that the two arcs intersect.
 The line connecting the vertex to the point where the two arcs intersect is the altitude of the triangle.

-6. Verify perpendicularity: To ensure that the constructed line is indeed an altitude, use a protractor to measure the angle between the line and the base.
+6. Verify perpendicularity: To see to it that the constructed line is indeed an altitude, use a protractor to measure the angle between the line and the base.
 The angle should be exactly 90 degrees.
 If the angle is not 90 degrees, review your construction and make any necessary adjustments to achieve accuracy.

 7. Practice regularly: Like any skill, constructing altitudes requires practice to master.
 Work through various examples with different types of triangles to build your confidence and proficiency.
 The more you practice, the more comfortable you will become with the process, and the more accurate your constructions will be.